JS-LinuxK8Infra/Golang/README.md

 🧠 Focus: Go for IaC & platform automation · 🪵 40+ logged troubleshooting events · ⚙️ Verified reproducible execution

+## 🛠 Project Structure

+The repository is organized to provide maximum transparency between code, execution, and troubleshooting.

 ```
 ├── Code
 │   └── Go code and screenshots ranging from variables to structs; includes troubleshooting.